 Key guidance and documents

-To get started, you should first ensure that you are familiar with the guidance below.
-If you have any further questions, please contact us at firstname.lastname@example.org .
+To get started, please read the guidance below.
+If you have any questions, please contact us at email@example.com .

 Participating Research Ethics Committees (RECs)

-From 1 October 2021, all RECs authorised to review CTIMPs will be able to review combined applications.
+All RECs authorised to review CTIMPs are now able to review combined applications.
 Visit our REC directory to search meeting dates.